Espresso vs Pour Over Flavor Profile: A Comprehensive Comparison

 Type Flavor Profile Body Acidity Brewing Time

-Aeropress Balanced, Smooth Medium Medium 1-2 minutes
+Aeropress Balanced, smooth, flexible, somewhere between espresso-like and filter-like Medium Medium 1-2 minutes

 How to choose